- Ph.D., Brown University, 2001

 My current primary research project aims to develop a general theory of religious ethics, incorporating early Chinese insights into the idea of a dao or path that people are taught to follow, and merging these with contemporary theories of social action, the uses and abuses of power, and human subjectivity and agency.

 I founded and for five years served as chair of the Comparative Religious Ethics Group within the American Academy of Religion.
-I currently serve as co-chair of the Confucian Traditions Unit of the AAR, and am an associate editor of the Journal of Religious Ethics.
+I have also served as co-chair of the Confucian Traditions Unit of the AAR, and am currently a trustee of the Journal of Religious Ethics.

 “Relations and Practices of Virtue: Replies to Commentators.”
 Philosophy East and West 71.2 (April 2021): 525-536.